SOUTH BAY TEEN IDOL

 Participation in South Bay Teen Idol means your product, company, or community gem will receive exposure to thousands and thousands of people.
 Each week, more than 13,000 people walk through the doors of the JCC’s sprawling 9-acre Los Gatos campus to participate in fitness, adult education, preschool, community classes, and much more.
 Our website receives 11,000 unique visitors each month.
 Our monthly email blast goes to 9,000 people.
 In our quest to find the best local amateur vocalist, we reach out to more than 100,000 high school students in the South Bay, contacting more than 100 schools.

 You may choose to audition LIVE or via VIDEO.
 You only audition once.

-- LIVE AUDITIONS will be held Sunday, January 21, 2018 from 10:00am-2:00pm at the JCC.
+- LIVE AUDITIONS were held Sunday, January 21, 2018 from 10:00am-2:00pm at the JCC.
 Live auditions are first-come, first-served.
 Line starts forming at 9:30am.
 Please make sure to have all necessary forms filled out prior to your audition.
 You will turn them in during registration.

-- VIDEO AUDITIONS will be held January 15 -19, 2018 from 3:00-7:00pm each evening.
-All Video Auditions are held at the JCC and will be recorded by JCC staff.
+- VIDEO AUDITIONS were held January 15 -19, 2018 from 3:00-7:00pm each evening.
+All Video Auditions are held at the JCC and are recorded by JCC staff.
 The Video Auditions are for those who cannot make the Live Auditions on Sunday, January 21, 2018.
 Please make sure to have all necessary forms filled out prior to your audition.
 You will turn them in during registration.